Old Testament Survey

 Lesson 16 w/AnswersPsalms - Part 2

-This week we will conclude our study of the Psalms.
+This lesson will conclude our study of the Psalms.
 We will examine the physical material that it was written on, and the forms that these writings took as they were passed down generation after generation.
 Finally, we will use them to write a prayer that we can use in worship.

-Once again, this week let’s look up some unfamiliar terms and gain a deeper of understanding of the background and character of the Psalms.
+Let’s again look up some unfamiliar terms and gain a deeper of understanding of the background and character of the Psalms.

 - Define the following: